MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Break.md

 In this example, the `$var` variable is created and initialized to a string value of `word2`.
-The `switch` statement uses the **Regex** class to match the variable value first with the term "word2".
-(The **Regex** class is a regular expression Microsoft .NET Framework class.)
+The `switch` statement uses the **Regex** class to match the variable value first with the term `word2`.
 Because the variable value and the first test in the `switch` statement match, the first code block in the `switch` statement runs.